 As my norm, I didn’t really notice all of the different facets of our altars throughout the years, although they weaved through them common elements.
 As I got older, I learned that meditation spaces or altars should contain specific principles in order to maximize our efforts in reaching higher states of consciousness.

-Below are 8 yogic principles every altar should include:
+Below are 8 yogic principles every meditation altar should follow.

-1. Cleanliness.
 Your altar should be set up in a place free from clutter and dust.
 It should be away from foot traffic and spaces in the home reserved to perform other functions, such as cooking, sleeping, and cleaning.
-Shoes shouldn’t be worn in your altar space.
-When I was kid if I ever wore any kind of footwear inside our sacred space it meant big trouble!
+Shoes should not be worn in your altar space.
+When I was a kid, if I ever wore any kind of footwear inside of our sacred space it meant trouble!
 You should treat your meditation altar and the area around it like a holy shrine.
-The same daily principles that we apply to our bodies are applied to this sanctuary we create inside our homes.
+The same daily principles that we apply to our bodies should be applied to the sanctuary we create inside of our homes.
 We shower, brush our teeth, and wear clean clothes every day, similarly, we should do our best to respect our altar by keeping it as clean as possible.
-After all, it would be very challenging to relax and focus in a place with stacks of papers, piles of clothes, and the sound of a toilet flushing.
+After all, it would be very challenging to relax and focus in a place with stacks of papers, piles of clothes, and the sound of a flushing toilet.

 While creating your altar, the space you designate in front of it for sitting, can be regarded as one the most important steps you take in preparing for meditation.
 If you are not seated comfortably, then all of your attention will go to the aches and pains in your body.
 Experiment with aids, such as pillows and cushions, and find a seated position that you can sustain for a period of time.

-5. Natural Elements.
 As part of Vedic philosophy, yoga believes that human beings are part of the same energy as the universe and natural elements.
 We are all part and parcel of one another, and derive from one transcendental cosmic energy.
 We can see this energy manifested in the elements, which include prithvi-earth, agni-fire, vayu-air, apas-water, and akasha-ether.
 When we can add representations of these elements onto our altar, we are not only paying homage to that which helps to sustain us as human beings, but we are also uplifting our spirits.
 Every morning my mother picks fresh flowers from her garden to put on the altar.
 In India, it is customary that each evening a candle be lit on the home altar to welcome dusk and allow the light to continue shining.
 Lighting incense, keeping holy water on the altar, or adding photos of the sun, moon, trees, can all help us feel connected to a greater power.
 [Related: Creating Sacred Space In Your Home]